UniqueNetwork/unique_docs/docs/tutorials/minting/customizable-nfts.md

 External services, such as a wallet or marketplace, retrieve the token's image link from the `image` property stored on-chain.
 In its simplest form, this is a direct link to IPFS.

-For customizable collections, the `image` property stores a link to an off-chain service that modifies images.
+The `image` property stores a link to an off-chain service that modifies images for customizable collections.
 In our case, it's https://nesting.unique.network.
 This service searches for nested tokens and merges the images.
 Meanwhile, the link to the original image is stored on-chain in the `file` property.
 </details>

 At this stage, your config.js file should resemble `customization/heads/config.example.js`.